 A rebrand for the store presented the perfect opportunity to completely redesign the website.
 With a focus on the 35+ female demographic, we designed a website that featured strong, beautiful imagery, trendy but readable font, and an easy navigation to allow the user to quickly access products, workshops and blog content.
 Instead of a static image or a scrolling banner in the hero spot of the homepage, we added a video to add visual interest and movement.

-The Lynchburg Economic Development Authority (EDA) previously only had their information on the Lynchburg City government website.
-While it was great that the EDA could leverage the visitorship of the Lynchburg City website, it was clear that they needed a platform for their own voice and business and leadership content.
-The EDA tasked us with creating a completely separate website for them that would allow them to continually post support for business leaders and entrepreneurs in the area.
+The Lynchburg Office of Economic Development previously only had their information on the Lynchburg City government website.
+While it was great that they could leverage the visitorship of the Lynchburg City website, it was clear that they needed a platform for their own voice and business and leadership content.
+They tasked us with creating a completely separate website for them that would allow them to continually post support for business leaders and entrepreneurs in the area.

-Under the previous site, the EDA was challenged with making edits due to the limitations of the site’s content management system (CMS).
-In addition to a site migration, the EDA was also in the process of creating their own brand.
+Under the previous site, the Office of Economic Development was challenged with making edits due to the limitations of the site’s content management system (CMS).
+In addition to a site migration, the Office of Economic Development was in the process of creating their own brand, Opportunity Lynchburg.

-Now, the EDA site expresses the excitement that comes with living and working in Lynchburg.
-Learn more about how this rebrand improved engagement by reading our case study.
+Now, the Opportunity Lynchburg site expresses the excitement that comes with living and working in Lynchburg.

 Piedmont Eye Center